Auzzy/pyinq/docs/src/source/discovery.rst

                 report = suite()
                 printers.print_report(report, printers.cli)

+This breaks down into 3 main tasks, as can be seen from the 3 separate function calls.
 Let's walk through what's going on in the above code.

 Retrieving a test suite
 ^^^^^^^^^^^^^^^^^^^^^^^